mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 ### THE CONTROLLED SUNDERING

 **READ ALOUD:**
 > *The World-Splitter activates.
 But this time, it's controlled.
 Precise.
-Corvus stands at the center, hands on all three Components, you beside him.
+Corvus stands at the center, hands on all five Components, you beside him.
 Power flows—reality-bending, world-shaping power.
 But you're guiding it.
 Together.*
 >
 > *The Primordial Rift doesn't tear open.
 Instead, it becomes a lens, focusing the World-Splitter's power on specific targets: the corrupt noble holdings, the unjust laws carved into reality itself, the systems built on lies.
 And they... unmake.
 Carefully.
 Surgically.*
 >